 Several neighborhoods will draw you in, notably Chinatown for dim sum (China Pearl is your best bet), the North End for Italian food and Newbury Street for high-end shoppers.
 Boston restaurants first made waves about 20 years ago in the South End, when the neighborhood started gentrifying and Barbara Lynch opened B&G Oysters and The Butcher Shop.
 In fact, you could make your trip all about Barbara Lynch by checking out each of her restaurants, including Menton, her award-winning French and Italian hybrid.
 You’ll emerge with a good sense of what it looks like to run five restaurants and a catering business.

 Should your visit to Boston include the Cape (aka Cape Cod), it’s worth checking out concepts that know how to maximize tourist season.
-Twenty-Eight Atlantic in Harwich, MA offers expansive views of Cape Cod Bay that never tire no matter the time of year, while the nightly affordable tasting menus at Clean Slate Eatery in West Dennis, MA have locals booking the next reservation right after their meal.
+Twenty-Eight Atlantic in Harwich, Massachusetts offers expansive views of Cape Cod Bay that never tire no matter the time of year, while the nightly affordable tasting menus at Clean Slate Eatery in West Dennis, Massachusetts have locals booking the next reservation right after their meal.

 If you can maintain a steady clientele of locals during the offseason, you’ve got to be doing something right.